 How can my company take part in the next report?

 Email nabers [at] environment.nsw.gov.au for more information.

 Where can I find more information?

-See the Portfolio Ruling for full details on the methodology behind each calculation.
+See the Portfolio Rules for full details on the methodology behind each calculation.